Chemical Peel in Denver, CO

 Ready to get started?Contact Us

 A chemical peel is a cosmetic treatment that uses an acid solution, which is designed to remove the top layer of skin to stimulate the growth of new skin.
 The new skin appears rejuvenated, brighter and more youthful.
-Englewood plastic surgeon, Dr. Manish Shah, offers several types of chemical peels for his patients.
+South Denver plastic surgeon, Dr. Manish Shah, offers several types of chemical peels for his patients.
 Depending on the skin’s condition, Dr. Shah can apply a superficial/light, medium depth or deep peel for maximum effectiveness.
 Though the treatment is usually used on the face, it is also effective on the neck and hands and in addition works for several conditions such as wrinkles, acne, discoloration and uneven texture.
 Several treatments may be needed for optimal results.

 Types of Chemical Peels